How well do you know the hit Disney+ series? Here’s some fun facts and information about the Mandalorian!

 Parts of the series were filmed in a technologically advanced soundstage called The Volume.

 To transport viewers to a galaxy far, far away, The Mandalorian utilized a new stage called The Volume.
-It’s a stage surrounded by high-definition video screens.
+It’s a giant stage with high-definition video screens.
 The Volume allows any kind of landscape or setting to be projected on the screens, so actor can seamlessly perform in any surroundings in real time.
 In fact, this was a milestone for filming.

 Jon Favreau explains: